docker/cli/docs/reference/builder.md

 new image.
 The Docker daemon will automatically clean up the context you sent.

-Note that each instruction is run independently, and causes a new image to be created - so `RUN cd /tmp` will not have any effect on the next instructions.
+Note that most instruction is run independently, and causes a new image to be created - so `RUN cd /tmp` will not have any effect on the next instructions.